fika-lang/fika/README.md

 mix release

 # router.fi is in the `examples` folder
-./_build/prod/rel/bakeware/fika start examples
+cd examples

-# Re-run the command after making changes to routes.fi
+../_build/prod/rel/bakeware/fika
 ```

-Now open `http://localhost:6060` in the browser to see "Hello world" served
+Now open `http://localhost:9090` in the browser to see "Hello world" served
 by Fika.
+Changes to the router are picked up automatically.

 ### Fika together!